• WHAT'S ON AT THE CENTRE | APRIL - MAY 2025

 CREATIVE CONSULTANTS | Gerard Bester, Dorothy Ann Gould, Stacy Hardy & Sello Pesa

 In September 2024, Step Afrika! celebrated its 30th Anniversary with a week in Johannesburg, South Africa, where they were first founded.
 In the days leading up to their anniversary performance at Soweto Theatre, Step Afrika! utilised The Centre’s venues for rehearsal.
-The work they rehearsed here formed part of a short showing during The Open Moment, of which two compositions featured..
+The work they rehearsed here formed part of a short showing during The Open Moment.

 Closing the evening is a showing of two short extracts by Step Afrika! dancers.
 In addition to this, Centre collaborator Vusi Mdoyi presents a showing of his latest work ‘Izithukuthuku’ – a development of ‘Footnotes’, and ‘Umthongo’, both conceptualised at The Centre.
 This work, as well as ‘Rebirth’ by choreographer Thuli Semela, was commissioned by Step Afrika! for their 30th anniversary celebration.